-How to use a storage device (usb or sata or sdcard or whatever) to expand your LEDE device's space in root filesystem, to install freely all the packages you need.
+How to use a storage device (usb or sata or sdcard or whatever) to expand your device's space in root filesystem, to install freely all the packages you need.

 The overlay partition is merged with the root filesystem using the overlayfs feature of linux kernel, showing a single “whole” read-write filesystem to applications.

-This way LEDE fits even in tiny amounts of internal storage (as low as 4 MiB), but still allows to write settings and install some packages in the writable partition without changing all linux programs used.
+This way OpenWrt fits even in tiny amounts of internal storage (as low as 4 MiB), but still allows to write settings and install some packages in the writable partition without changing all linux programs used.

 Extroot works by setting another overlay partition in the external storage device, and during boot this new overlay partition will be mounted over the internal storage's overlay partition.
-This approach allows easy fallback in case the external storage device is removed, as your LEDE device will still have its own overlay partition and thus will load all configuration from there.
+This approach allows easy fallback in case the external storage device is removed, as your device will still have its own overlay partition and thus will load all configuration from there.

 Which means that it will behave exactly the same as just before you set up extroot.